-- Drag a filter dot to adjust the Frequency and Peak parameters for that filter. - Drag the link dot between filter 1 and 2 to adjust both filters simultaneously. - Shift+click a filter dot to toggle between the different filter slopes. - Ctrl+click (Command+click on Mac) a filter dot to toggle between the different filter responses. - When holding down the Alt key while dragging a filter dot, the other filter will change accordingly, as if you where dragging the link dot. - Holding down both the Alt+Ctrl keys (Alt+Command keys on Mac) while dragging a filter dot will adjust the two filters while fixing the link dot in the center, so the other filter will 'mirror' the changes.
+- Drag a filter dot to adjust the Frequency and Peak parameters for that filter.
+The active filter will have a light colored ring around its filter dot in the display (filter 2 in the screen shot above). - Drag the link dot (between filter 1 and 3 in the screen shot above) to adjust all linked filters simultaneously.
+To link filters, click on the link buttons that appear when the mouse is just above the filter buttons.
+For example, you can set them up as 4 resonant band-pass filters and sweep the cutoffs simultaneously.
+This configuration will give you access to all manner of 'vocal' sounds, as well as even more dramatic formant-based timbres. - Shift+click a filter dot to toggle between the different filter slopes. - Ctrl+click (Command+click on Mac) a filter dot to toggle between the different filter responses. - When holding down the Alt key while dragging a filter dot, the other linked filters will change accordingly, as if you where dragging the link dot. - Holding down both the Alt+Ctrl keys (Alt+Command keys on Mac) while dragging a filter dot will adjust all linked filters while fixing the link dot in the center, so the other linked filters will 'mirror' the changes.